While the FICO score remains the most popular credit scoring model in the U.S., VantageScore is quickly growing as a favorite amongst lenders.

 Credit cards might be the most popular type of credit available, but it shouldn’t be the only kind on your credit report.
 Installment loans are just as important, whether it’s a mortgage, personal loan, or car loan.

-Obviously, you shouldn’t take on unnecessary debt just for the sake of diversifying your credit mix, but you could help your score by making payments on a loan rather than just a credit card.
+Obviously, you shouldn’t take on unnecessary debt just for the sake of diversifying your credit mix.
+However, you could help your credit score by making payments on a loan rather than just a credit card.